nishanttotla/hugo-blog-skeleton/content/places.md

 I was born in India and spent nearly 16 years of my life in one city, with a little occasional travel.
 I then spent 6 years away from home.
 In 2012, I moved to Berkeley, California where I lived for five years until moving to San Francisco in 2017.

 In 2014, I made the commitment to self that I'd travel to at least one new country each year.
-So far I've managed that, but here's a list of all the countries (non-transit) I've visited so far.
+Barring 2017, I've managed that so far.
+Here's a list of all the countries (non-transit) I've visited:

 1. Mauritius (2004)
 2. United Arab Emirates (2004, 2005)